mhurk/marathon/README.md

 # Getting started
 Why is this at the end you may ask?
 Well, that seems a nice place.

-Run ```pip install -r requirements.txt``` to retrieve the packages I used in the simulation.
+Run ```pip install -r requirements.txt``` to retrieve the packages used in the simulation.

-In R I used R 4.3.3. with lubridate_1.9.3 and fitdistrplus_1.2-1
+In R 4.3.3. was used with lubridate_1.9.3 and fitdistrplus_1.2-1 for determining the distribution, the mean pace, and the standard deviation.